The ALFALFA HI velocity width function: The survey

 We define a selection of sources from the $\alpha.100$ catalogue for use in measuring the \HIWF, closely following the equivalent selection used in \citetalias{2018MNRAS.477....2J} for the \HI\ mass function (\HIMF).
 We use all `Code 1' (i.e. $\mathrm{S}/\mathrm{N}>6.5$) sources whose \HI\ coordinates fall within the survey footprint \citepalias[][tables D1--D4]{2018MNRAS.477....2J} and have a recessional velocity in the CMB frame of $<15000\,\mathrm{km}\,\mathrm{s}^{-1}$.
 We adopt the same minimum line width at FWHM\footnote{We use $\log$ and $\log_{10}$ to denote the natural and base-10 logarithms, respectively.} $\log_{10}(w_{50}/\mathrm{km}\,\mathrm{s}^{-1})>1.2$ as \citetalias{2018MNRAS.477....2J}, but \emph{do not} impose a minimum \HI\ mass (\citetalias{2018MNRAS.477....2J} used $\log_{10}(M_\mathrm{HI}/\mathrm{M}_\odot)>6$).
 This includes $4$ additional sources.
 Unlike the low-mass end of the \HIMF, the low-velocity end of the \HIWF\ is somewhat sensitive to this choice (though the counting uncertainties are, of course, large).
-These cuts yield a sample of $22832$ sources, of which $14393$ and $8439$ are in the spring and fall regions, respectively.
+We use only sources above the bivariate 50~per~cent completeness of the survey, which depends on flux and line width.
+Rather than the limit derived from the $\alpha.40$ data reported in \citetalias{2011AJ....142..170H}, we use an updated completeness limit (Eq.~\ref{EqComp}) derived from the $\alpha.100$ data, see Appendix~\ref{AppComp} for details.
+These cuts yield a sample of $21827$ sources, of which $13620$ and $8207$ are in the spring and fall regions, respectively -- the bulk of the difference with respect to the sample of \citetalias{2018MNRAS.477....2J} is due to the updated completeness limit.

 Our initial measurement of the $\alpha.100$ \HIWF\ included one obvious outlier point: the estimate in a bin centred at $\sim 90\,\mathrm{km}\,\mathrm{s}^{-1}$ was offset upward by a factor of $\sim 2$ relative to adjacent bins, and had a statistical uncertainty a factor of $\sim 6$ greater than those of its neighbours.
 We determined that this irregularity was driven primarily by two sources (AGC~749235, AGC~220210).
 Both of these are in the vicinity on the sky of the `Coma I cloud', a group of galaxies at a distance of $\sim 16.1\,\mathrm{Mpc}$ and with an unusually large peculiar velocity of $-840\,\mathrm{km}\,\mathrm{s}^{-1}$ \citep[e.g.][see their fig.~10]{2018AstBu..73..124K}.
 AGC~749235 has a distance of $D=6.2\pm1.3\,\mathrm{Mpc}$ in the $\alpha.100$ catalogue, but the appearance of its optical counterpart PGC~5059199 suggests a larger distance \citep{2019AstBu..74....1K}.
 We have been unable to locate a redshift-independent distance for AGC~220210, listed at $2.8\pm0.6\,\mathrm{Mpc}$ in $\alpha.100$, or its optical counterpart SDSS~J121323.34+295518.3, in the literature.
 However, this is clearly the same object as KK~127, at 121322.7+295518 (J2000), which has as Tully-Fisher distance of $17.3\,\mathrm{Mpc}$ \citep[][table~3]{2018AstBu..73..124K}.
 We have adopted distances of $16.1\pm4.3$ and $17.3\pm3.5\,\mathrm{Mpc}$ for AGC~749235 and AGC~220210, respectively, and have re-derived their \HI\ masses accordingly.
 There are likely other \AA\ sources with distance errors (beyond those reflected in the uncertainties quoted in the $\alpha.100$ catalogue) -- these remain a source of systematic uncertainty for the \HIWF\ measurement which we will not attempt to address further in the present study.
 We note that, following \citetalias{2018MNRAS.477....2J} (but unlike \citetalias{2015AnA...574A.113P}), we prefer to retain nearby galaxies in our analysis in order to prevent a possible artificial suppression of the low-velocity end of the \HIWF.